-- From “I am a WordPress person ” to “My last client gained 5 new signups on her event within 24 hours”
+- From “I am a WordPress person” to “My last client gained five new signups on her website within 24 hours”

-The group switched and focused on the problems of their clients.
-They focused less on their experience – which is a hard thing to do when you have 10+ years in your industry.
+The group started focusing more on the problems of their clients and less on their experience, which is a hard thing to do when you have 10+ years in your industry.

 - Listening closely to what people need and why they buy

-- Sharing why they would benefit working with you
+- Sharing why they would benefit from working with you

-- Creating processes to make it easier to sell
+- Create processes to make it easier to pitch

-These are not skills that most services professionals possess.
-And I’d like to tell you in my best informercial voice that “In 5 Easy Steps, You Can Go From Zero to 6 Figures”.
-But it’s not that simple.
+These are not skills that most service professionals possess.
+And I’d like to tell you in my best infomercial voice that “In 5 Easy Steps, You Can Go From Zero to 6 Figures.”

-But take the steps.
-Keep taking small steps consistently.
-Reach out and get a coach, mentor, or other advisor to work with you.
+It’s not that simple, but take the steps.
+Keep taking small, consistent steps.
+Get a coach, mentor, or advisor to work with you.

-There will be a learning curve.
-But it’s one that can be conquered.
-You didn’t know everything on your first day of work and look how well you navigated that terrain.
-So challenge yourself to find the best resources that can support you along the journey.
+There will be a learning curve, but it can be conquered.
+You didn’t know everything on your first day of work, and look how well you navigated that terrain.
+Challenge yourself to find the best resources that can support you along the journey.